About Hire Law

 Chart shows a spike in summer associate applications in September, October and November in 2025, from 2024.

 There is a similar earlier shift in the timing of interviews.
 The number of interviews increased by more than 32,000 between January 2022 and 2026.
-(While interviews between August 2022 and 2025 number decreased by over 38,000).
+(While interviews between August 2022 and 2025 decreased by over 38,000).

 In sum, law students are presently applying and interviewing for large firm summer associate positions, designed to lead to post-graduate jobs, during the first 6 months of law school.